rocky-jaiswal/static-site-cdk/README.md

 Enjoy!

 ## Note

-- First time, check if any stack is presnt in CloudFormation and delete it, `the run npx cdk bootstrap` otherwise CDK complains of "bootstrap error"
+- First time, check if any old stack is present in CloudFormation and delete it, `the run npx cdk bootstrap` otherwise CDK complains of "bootstrap error" :shrug: